michaelnpsp/dormantd/README.md

 ### Suspend On Idle network daemon for GNU/Linux
 ##

 Dormantd is a background service for triggering suspend when the computer has very low network trafic.
-The comnputer is never suspended if some ssh connection is active.
+The computer is never suspended if some ssh connection is active.

 ## Installation
 * Download dormantd-install.sh intaller file from [here](https://github.com/michaelnpsp/dormantd/releases/) and type in command line: